 We do not expect any major risks of taking part.
-Sometimes talking about when you had your operation can be upsetting.
-You can take break or stop taking part at any time.
+Sometimes talking about when they had their operation can be upsetting.
+They can take break or stop taking part at any time.
 You can also feedback to us on any concerns about the survey.
-If you are worried about your health you can contact your medical team for advice.
+If you are worried about your child's health you can contact your medical team for advice.